demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 28. microsoft-atp-get-ip-statistics
 ---
-Retrieves the statistics for the given IP.
+Retrieves the statistics for the given IP address.

 ##### Base Command